 How to Get Around Albania

-Trains – Albania has a small rail network, but it is slow and not connected internationally.
-I’d skip it and use the bus network instead as it has a far bigger reach, is faster, cheaper, and more reliable.
+Trains – Albania has a small rail network, but I never saw or heard of anyone taking it.
+The locals I talked to say it is too unreliable and slow.
+Use the bus network instead, as it has a far bigger reach, and is faster, cheaper, and more reliable.

 When to Go to Albania

-Albania has a Mediterranean climate, which means hot summers (late June-August) with a daily temperature averaging around 90°F (32°C), mild winters on the coast and cold winters in the mountains (November-February).
+Albania has a Mediterranean climate, which means super hot summers (July-August), with a daily temperature averaging over 90°F (32°C), mild winters on the coast, and cold winters in the mountains (November-February).

-The best time to visit Albania is during the spring (April-early June) or fall (September-October).
-During this time the weather is mild, with average daily temperatures around 70°F (21°F), making it perfect for hiking and other outdoor activities.
+The best time to visit Albania is during the spring (May-June) or fall (September-October).
+During this time, the weather is mild, with average daily temperatures around 70°F (21°F), making it perfect for hiking and other outdoor activities.

 Of course, if you want to enjoy Albania’s incredible coastline, the best time to come is during the summer.
-Albania is not yet a huge tourism draw in Europe, so you’ll rarely find sites and attractions too crowded, and prices don’t inflate much during peak season.
+Albania is not yet a huge tourism draw in Europe, so it is rare to find sites and attractions too crowded, and prices don’t inflate much during peak season.
+It will be sweltering, however, so come prepared for hot weather!

 How to Stay Safe in Albania